sitemapListeners

 Add Filters

 Add filters to narrow down the Listeners you see in the list.
-Click the + Add filter button and select the required filter type(s).
+Click the + Filter button and select the required filter type(s).
 You can filter by:

-Created by: Selecting this option opens a User drop-down where you can filter by creator.
+• Created by - Selecting this option opens a users dropdown where you can filter by creator.

-Updated by: Selecting this option opens a User drop-down where you can filter by the last user to update a pipeline.
+• Updated by - Selecting this option opens a users dropdown where you can filter by the last user to update a pipeline.

 The filters applied will appear as tags at the top of the view.